JeremiManaluYT/unshell/README.md

 ```

 ## WARNING
-Using unshell to retrieve the original shell script from SHC, SSC, or Ri-crypt obfuscation could potentially harm your machine, these obfuscation type requires to executing the script to order to deobfuscate thus leave your machine in danger if script does something malicious.
-Avoid running unshell with ROOT permissions unless you fully trust the script!
+Using Unshell to deobfuscate SHC, SSC, or Ri-crypt scripts **may be dangerous** as these require executing the script to retrieve the original content.
+If the script contains malicious code, it could harm your system. **Do not run Unshell with ROOT privileges unless you fully trust the script!**

 ## Special Credits
 - [Rem01Gaming](https://github.com/Rem01Gaming/unshell) for the original repository.